-- All three Victim Advocates met state training requirements to maintain certification. - Provided essential services to over 3,000 victims and provided assistance to over 1,600 crime victims in the courtroom during various court processes. - Developed protocol for providing discovery material from case files to the City prosecutors for pending Pre-Trial Conferences and Jury Trials. - Compiled a "Contact Log" of agencies available to provide services to crime victims.
+- All three Victim Advocates met state training requirements to maintain certification. - Provided essential services to over 3,000 victims and provided assistance to over 1,600 crime victims in the courtroom during various court processes. - Advocates worked closely with the City Prosecutors to ensure the notification of crime victims for all court processes including pre-trial conferences, jury trials, bench trials, bond hearings, reopen hearings, and rules to show cause hearings.